-Projects were also initiated with artists who came in 2010, such as Francis Alÿs and Lara Favaretto, and others who engaged from a distance, including Tacita Dean; diaspora Afghan artists such as Mariam Ghani, Khadim Ali, and Masood Kamandy engaged with others already in Kabul like Rahrawh Omarzad and young Kabul students of art and theory in the dOCUMENTA (13) seminars including Zaneb Haidary, Abul Qasem Foushanji, and Mohsen Taasha.
+Projects were also initiated with artists who came in 2010, such as Francis Alÿs and Lara Favaretto, and others who engaged from a distance, including Tacita Dean; diaspora Afghan artists such as Mariam Ghani, Khadim Ali, and Masood Kamandy engaged with others already in Kabul like Rahraw Omarzad and young Kabul students of art and theory in the dOCUMENTA (13) seminars including Zainab Haidary, Abul Qasem Foushanji, and Mohsen Taasha.
 Throughout early 2012, the layering of the early 1970s life of Boetti over the experience of today provided the frame for initiating a series of seminars with students from Kabul and artists both Afghan and international, as well as philosophers and friends.
-Through these contradictions, the role of imagination as a political tool was discussed, and the possibility of defining artistic practice was debated in both theoretical meetings at the University of Fine Arts, the Queens Palace, and the CCAA Kabul (with Goshka Macuga and Christoph Menke) and practical seminars such as "seeing studies" with Natascha Sadr Haghighian and Ashkan Sephavand, or "Archive Practicum" at Afghan Film, dealing with the potential of past Afghan documentary footage from the 1950s to the 1980s, archived and commented on as a repository of the contemporary by Mariam Ghani and Pad.ma.
+Through these contradictions, the role of imagination as a political tool was discussed, and the possibility of defining artistic practice was debated in both theoretical meetings at the Faculty of Fine Arts, Kabul University, the Queen's Palace, and the Center for Contemporary Arts Afghanistan, Kabul (with Goshka Macuga and Christoph Menke) and practical seminars such as "seeing studies" with Natascha Sadr Haghighian and Ashkan Sepahvand, or "Archive Practicum" at Afghan Film, dealing with the potential of past Afghan documentary footage from the 1950s to the 1980s, archived and commented on as a repository of the contemporary by Mariam Ghani and Pad.ma.
 Materials and their embodied transformations shaped several seminars, including Michael Rakowitz's workshop on stone carving, held in a cave in Bamiyan not far from the holes where the giant Buddha statues had stood prior to their destruction during the war in 2001.